willgdjones/pydantic-ai/docs/agents.md

 else:
     print(result.data)
 ```
-1. Define a retriever that will raise `ModelRetry` repeatedly in this case.
+1. Define a tool that will raise `ModelRetry` repeatedly in this case.

 _(This example is complete, it can be run "as is")_